FrazzledTurtle/Gesture-Recognition-Glove/README.md

 # Gesture Recognition Glove

 *A short intro before starting the article.
 To anyone who will find themselves reading through this project, please know that, being written around 2020-2021, the algorithm is most likely out-of-date, from the libraries to the dev board used.
-I've kept everything untouched since then, just as some sort of comparison for myself a long time ago.
-Hope it helps!*
+This is a certain version of what I have written and I've kept everything untouched since then, just as some sort of comparison for myself a long time ago.
+The algorithm is poorly written and hardware concepts are basic.
+Hope it helps anyone who's trying to get into embedded systems!*

 ***The whole prototype will require 5 flex sensors, a development board, an accelerometer, gyroscope, and a battery shield.*** During the making of this prototype, a wearable glove will be created